cvicens/lab-knative/workshop/content/exercises/06-eventing-kafka-source-direct.md

 First we need to create direct KafkaSource that sends events directly to our *logevents* Knative Service (ksvc).

-> By the way (jus in case you were wondering)... we can create a KafkaSource object because an administrator has installed the Knative Kafka Source operator previously for us.
+> By the way (just in case you were wondering)... we can create a KafkaSource object because an administrator has installed the Knative Kafka Source operator previously for us.
 > As you can imagine a Kafka cluster has been installed before you can run this lab specifically in namespace `kafka`.

 > **Pay special attention to:**
 >
-> * **spec->sink:** becsuase it's pointing directly to a service
+> * **spec->sink:** because it's pointing directly to a service
 > * **spec-> bootstrapServers and topics:** because they point to the source of events in Kafka